The Walter Clore Wine and Culinary Center

 “The Clore Center plays a unique role as Washington’s Wine Center,” explains Executive Director Abbey Cameron.
 “It maintains the legacy of Dr. Clore’s work, celebrates the premium quality and diversity of Washington wine, and showcases the agricultural bounty of the valley.”

-A highlight of the center’s educational mission, visitors can choose from a wide array of ticketed events each month — from regular programming like Blind Tastings and Washington vs the World experiences, to larger tasting events like Rising Stars: A Tasting Experience of Washington’s Newest Wineries.
+A highlight of the center’s educational mission, visitors can choose from a wide array of ticketed events each month — from regular programming like Blind Tastings and Wine and Cheese pairing experiences, to larger tasting events like Rising Stars: A Tasting Experience of Washington’s Newest Wineries.